 Example: "I would be excited about the opportunity to join your team as a product manager.
 The role perfectly aligns with my passion for creating compelling user journeys and leveraging data to drive meaningful impact.
 With my engineering background and newfound expertise in product, I am confident that I can contribute to the team's success in delivering engaging product features that resonate with the target audience."

-Tips on what not to do when making a career-change personal statement
+What not to do in a career change personal statement

 Once you craft your career-change personal statement example, you likely won't make any of the below mistakes the job-seekers sometimes make when answering this question.
 But just in case, we recommend the following: